micro-os-plus/micro-os-plus-iii/tests/README.md

 - `platform-native` - run the test applications as native process on the development machine
-- `platform-qemu-mps2-an386` - run the tests as fully semihosted applications on a QEMU mps2-an386 emulated board (an Arm Cortex-M4 development board)
+- `platform-qemu-cortex-m7f` - run the tests as fully semihosted applications on a QEMU mps2-an500 emulated board (an Arm Cortex-M7F development board)
+- `platform-qemu-cortex-m0` - run the tests as fully semihosted applications on a QEMU mps2-an385 emulated board (an Arm Cortex-M3 development board, used to run the M0 code)

 The tests are performed on GNU/Linux, macOS and Windows.